 The 'pen versus pencil' debate does not garner nearly as much passion as the wooden pencil versus mechanical pencil discussion.
 Ask any pencil user and they will vehemently declare their devotion to their preferred pencil — and hiss at the other one!

 LAMY's CP1 mechanical pencil is a stunning instrument

 Why you should use a mechanical pencil

-- Ergonomic: Similar to a pen, the mechanisms inside the mechanical pencil give it more weight.
+Ergonomic: Similar to a pen, the mechanisms inside the mechanical pencil give it more weight.
 This makes the pen more ergonomic for those who use pencils for long periods.
-Unlike the wooden pencil, the mechanical pencil always keeps its length so you never have to deal with a shrinking wooden pencil.
-Students often love it for this reason.
+Unlike the wooden pencil, the mechanical pencil always keeps its length so you never have to deal with a shrinking wooden pencil, which makes them handy for taking notes through long lectures.

 What's the difference between a clutch pencil and a mechanical pencil?

 A clutch pencil's mechanism is different to the mechanical pencil.
 While the mechanical pencil pushes the lead forward with each click, the clutch pencil, also known as a leadholder, releases the clutch that holds the lead in place, letting you decide how much lead you want to work with.

 Kaweco's stylish Classic Clutch Pencil in Burgundy finish

 Clutch pencils use a much thicker lead.
 If you prefer a sharper point on your pencil you'll need to sharpen the lead with a sharpener.
 The thicker lead makes the clutch pencil excellent for sketching and shading as they work in a similar way to the wooden pencil, except the pencil body never shrinks.

 It's also a popular pen for builders and drafters who like to mark or draw with a thicker line without the fuss of sharpening a wooden pencil.